wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 *typed continuations* proposal, which is a minimal and compatible extension to Wasm for structured non-local control flow.
-The proposal is minimal in the sense that it leverages the existing instruction set and extends the set only with the bare minimum number of instructions to suspend, resume, and abort computations.
-It is compatible in multiple senses: 1) it preserves backwards compatibility with legacy code, 2) it is compatible with the Wasm philosophy: typed continuations admit a simple static and operational semantics.
+The proposal is minimal in the sense that it leverages the existing instruction set and extends it only with the bare minimum number of instructions to suspend, resume, and abort computations.
+It is compatible in the sense
+that: a) it is backward compatible with legacy code, 2) it respects the Wasm philosophy: typed continuations admit a simple static and operational semantics.

+SL: I don't think the *compatible* part adds much; consider deleting

 ## Table of contents